reichlab/docs.zoltardata/docs/ProjectDetailPage.md

 ## Targets

 This section lists information about project forecast targets, which are a central Zoltar concept.
 See [Targets](Targets.md) for more about them.
 Like units, these were created by the project owner.
-Some of these parameters are optional - [this table](xx#summary-of-allowed-optional-and-required-parameters-by-target-type) shows which apply based on target type.
+Some of these parameters are optional - [this table](Targets.md#summary-of-allowed-optional-and-required-parameters-by-target-type) shows which apply based on target type.

-the table includes the following columns:
+The table includes the following columns:

-- _Name_: Self-explanatory.
-- _Description_: "".
+- _Target group_: This column is either a target's name, or a derived name from a group of related targets (step-ahead ones whose step ahead increment is in the name).
+- _# Targets_: How many targets are in the group, or _1_ if not a group.
 - _Type_: The target's [type](Targets.md#target-types).
 - _Unit_: E.g., "percent" or "week".
 Unit is used when previewing data, and when downloading it.
-(Be aware that it can be confusing having both __unit__ objects as above along with a specific target's unit.)
+(Be aware that it can be confusing having both **unit** objects as above along with a specific target's unit.)
 - _Step Ahead?_: Shows two pieces of information: 1) Whether the target is a "step ahead" one, and (if so) 2) what the "step ahead increment" is.
 (Step ahead targets are used to predict values in the future, and are used by some analysis tools.)
-- _Range_: An optional numerical range of acceptable values.
-- _Cats_: Optional acceptable categories for binned distributions.
+- _Example Target_: A specific target's name if a group, or the one target's name otherwise.

 ## Time zeros